 Assess and allocate your resources

 If you haven’t considered it yet, marketing automation can be a huge time-saver for marketers, especially when considering a content marketing strategy.
-Marketing automation can not only increase efficiency, but help you better organize and track the success of your efforts.
-It does come at a monthly cost (and require some time to manage), but most agree is worth its weight in marketing insights.
+Marketing automation can not only increase efficiency but help you better organize and track the success of your efforts.
+It does come at a monthly cost (and requires some time to manage), but most agree is worth its weight in marketing insights.